-\Graphic Design, Interior Design, and Photography majors begin their chosen area in Semester II.
-The Associate of Fine Arts

-Degree Program at Delaware

-College of Art and Design

-combines studio courses in art

-and design with liberal arts

-courses, allowing students to

-develop basic skills, concepts

-and values in their respective

-areas of study.
+Animation, Graphic Design and Photography majors begin their chosen area in Semester II.
+The Associate of Fine Arts Degree Program at Delaware College of Art and Design combines studio courses in art and design with liberal arts courses, allowing students to develop basic skills, concepts and values in their respective areas of study.

 DCAD embraces the practice of a foundation year.
-During this time, all students, regardless of their program, focus on the same fundamental issues of form making through studio classes in drawing, two-dimensional, three-dimensional, and fourdimensional (time-based) design, and color theory.
-The purpose of the foundation year experience is to develop visual literacy and skills in basic studio technique, to provide a foundation in art history, and to promote understanding of the underlying concepts and principles of the visual arts.
-During the first two semesters, students work with materials, concepts and skills that they apply later in their program.
-Students cultivate the potential for visual, technical, and symbolic qualities of two- and threedimensional form as well as color and the use of time as a design element.
+During this time, all students, regardless of their program, focus on the same fundamental issues of form making through studio classes in drawing; two-dimensional, three-dimensional and fourdimensional (time-based) design; and color theory.
+The purpose of the foundation year experience is to develop visual literacy and skills in basic studio techniques, to provide a foundation in art history and to promote understanding of the underlying concepts and principles of the visual arts.
+During the first two semesters, students work with materials, concepts and skills that they apply later in their respective majors.